sluukkonen/possu/README.md

 }
 ```

-For actions that must be performed inside an explicit transaction, Possu also provides a `Transaction`
+For actions that must be performed within a transaction, Possu also provides a `Transaction` type, which is just a
-type, which is just a regular `pg.PoolClient` with a type-level brand.
-Using it is completely optional, but it may
+regular `pg.PoolClient` with a type-level brand.
+Using it is completely optional, but it may improve the readability and
-improve the readability and type-safety of your code.
+type-safety of your code.

 ```typescript
 import { Transaction, query, sql } from 'possu'